The Lantern is published three times a year. A one-year subscription includes three (hard) copies that are mailed out to

 Upon acceptance of a submission the copyright of the material is transferred to us, solely for the purpose of publishing it in The Lantern Journal of Traditional Chinese Medicine and possibly in part or whole on our associated website.
 We reserve the right to edit or refuse submitted articles and to publish reprints and compilations of any articles that we originally published.

-Please provide articles on disc or as an e-mail attachment in MS Word or equivalent rtf program such as Nisus Writer Pro.
+Please provide articles as an e-mail attachment in MS Word or equivalent rtf program such as Nisus Writer Pro.
 Articles should include endnotes and reference section.
 Please follow APA style.

 January issue — mid-November